sanathks/blog/site/content/post/react-and-react-native-code-sharing.md

   components which differ from each other.
 So let's find out about the way we can share out code between the React and ReactNative.
 ---
-90% of you react app and react native app have similar code for example if you are using
+If you do a google search you will be able to find many approaches.
+But most of them are talking about "write once and runs everywhere", but in my case I needed to separate the react (web components) and the react native (mobile components).